CeciliaFabiole/REACT/README.md

 - context-02 Consume the LanguageContext within the DisplayLanguage component by using the context consumer, and show the selected language in an h1 tag.

 ## Function-components-and-hooks
-- function Components - 01
+- function Components - 01 Rewrite the Welcome component to be a function component.
 - function Components - 02
 - function Components - 03
 - useState-01